 However, it’s not exclusive to Marines with combat stress, like Peter.

 So who else can get the thousand-yard stare?
-Firefighters, police officers, and emergency responders, to name a few.
+Firefighters, police officers, emergency responders, and civilians in areas of active conflicts, to name a few.

 But still, if you’re career doesn’t revolve around seeing trauma, here are some other situations that might trigger it: